Tomo-/Pi-Pins/README.md

 # Pi-Pins
-Provides a simple interface for reading and controlling the GPIO pins on the Raspberry Pi model B, B+ from a Web Browser.
+Provides a simple interface for reading and controlling the GPIO pins on the Raspberry Pi model B, B+, Raspberry Pi 2 from a Web Browser.